ahmadelgamal/BootCamp-Travel/README.md

 **Bootcamp Travel** is group 7's project 1 at the University of California, Berkeley, extension, blended-online full-stack web-development part-time bootcamp.

 ## Purpose of App
-- As a frequent traveler
+- As a frequent traveler...
 - I want to be able to:
     - get quick quotes for airfare and lodging costs
     - and save my favorite results